-Experience and expertise:

-Greg was appointed to the Board on 7 April 2004.
+Experience and expertise: Greg was appointed to the Board on 7 April 2004.
 He has extensive experience in manufacturing and distribution industries, and was the Finance Director of Crane Group Limited from 1989 until his retirement from that role in 2003.
-Greg has been Chairman of various Audit and Risk Committees since 2004.
+Greg has been

+Chairman of various Audit and Risk Committees since 2004.

-Independent Non-Executive Director of Shriro Holdings Limited (SHM).
+Independent Non-Executive Director of Shriro Holdings Limited Other current directorships:

-Independent Non-Executive Director of Bradken Limited and Independent Chairman of Big River Industries Limited (BRI).
+Former directorships (last 3 years): Independent Non-Executive Director of Bradken Limited and Independent Chairman of Big River Industries Limited.

-Chairman of the Audit Committee and a member of the Remuneration and Human Resources Committee.
+Chairman of the Audit Committee and a member of the Remuneration and Human Special responsibilities:

+Resources Committee.